-The RSG grant was used throughout 2008 for salaries, fuel for machinery & transport, and tools/equipment.
-The grant was for one year and we are seeking support from RSG for another 2 years to complete our forest planting.
+The RSG grant was used throughout 2009 for salaries, fuel for machinery and transport, and tools/equipment.
+The grant was for 1 year and we are seeking support from RSG for another 2 years to complete our forest planting as we have cleared more eucalyptus in 2009.
+Forest maintenance will have to go on for at least a further 5-10 years to ensure invasive are controlled.